 Snow and rubbish removal within the project limits shall be the responsibility of the project owner/developer or subsequent homeowner’s association, in perpetuity, with no responsibility on the part of the municipality.

-8.X Age Restriction
+8.7.10 Age Restriction

 Each dwelling in a Development shall be subject to an age restriction in compliance with Senior Housing Laws, and said age restriction shall be part of the deed, deed rider, restrictive covenant, and/or any other documents of record that shall be recorded at the Plymouth Registry of Deeds or filed with the Registry District of the Land Court.
-The age restriction shall run with the land and shall be enforceable by any or all of the owners of dwelling units in the Development or by the Town of Bridgewater
+The age restriction shall run with the land and shall be enforceable by any or all of the owners of dwelling units in the Development or by the Town of Bridgewater.

+Age restriction requirements shall apply as the following, as per Senior Housing Laws.

 a.
-Such age restriction shall limit the dwelling units to occupancy by at least one adult who must be 55 years of age or older.
+Such age restriction shall limit the dwelling units to occupancy by at least one adult who shall be 55 years of age or older.
+100% of the units shall have at least one occupant who is 55 years or older with the exception below “b”.

 b.
+In the event of the death of the qualifying owner/occupant(s), or foreclosure or other involuntary transfer of a unit in a Development, an age restriction exemption shall be allowed for the transfer of the unit to another household member for up to two years.

+c.
 Marketing of units in a Development shall comply with all Fair Housing Laws and shall include, to the extent legally allowable, a strategy for marketing units to Bridgewater residents and their immediate families.

-c.
-In the event of the death of the qualifying owner/occupant(s), or foreclosure or other involuntary transfer of a unit in a Development, an age restriction exemption shall be allowed for the transfer of the unit to another household member for up to three years.

-8.X Decision.
+d.
+The community shall create, publish and follow policies that show its intent to house age 55 and older.

+e.
+The community shall follow HUD's regulatory requirements for age verification of residents.

+8.7.11Decision.
 The Planning Board may approve, approve with conditions, or deny an application for a Senior Village Development after determining whether the Senior Village Development better promotes the purposes this Ordinance than would a conventional subdivision development of the same locus.
-Criteria of approval shall follow Section 10.5.2 criteria of approval of Special Permits.
+Criteria of approval shall follow Section 10.5.2 criteria of approval of Special Permits and (Section 6.3) Performance Standards of Larger Projects where applicable.

-8.X Procedure for Waiver
+8.7.12 Procedure for Waiver

 All Development projects shall comply with Sections 8.X of these Ordinances.
 The Planning Board may waive the requirements of these Ordinances in a majority vote, only if such waivers will allow for better design and/or improved protection of resources.

-To be Added

-Determination of Shared Open Space Areas/Conservation Restriction (CR) of the Preservation Area